BDC Hamburger Icon

 2. Create captivating videos for Instagram.

 Eye-catching, high-resolution images usually catch millennials’ attention.
-However, videos can make your marketing strategy more effective on Instagram.
+However, video can make your content marketing strategy more effective on the social platform.

 Here are some tips for using video on Instagram effectively:

-• Show your brand personality through videos: Avoid stale, infomercial-type demonstrations.
-You can build brand trust through video marketing by showing your business’s personality.
-For example, viewers will enjoy seeing how employees interact behind the scenes.
-They also want to see the product being used in ways that appeal to them and enjoy witnessing the creative process behind product creation.
+• Show your brand personality through videos: Instead of shooting stiff, infomercial-type demonstrations, build brand trust through video.
+You can do so simply by showcasing your business’s personality.
+For example, show viewers how employees interact behind the scenes, share product usage examples and highlight your unique product creation

-• Use videos on your Instagram stories: Millennials particularly enjoy Instagram stories ― short videos available only for 24 hours.
-The time limit makes it easier to streamline your message, and you can keep viewers’ attention longer by adding unique filters and hashtag stickers.
-Consider using live videos to tease new products, run contests and post live Q&A sessions with your employees.
+• Use videos on your Instagram stories: Millennials particularly enjoy Instagram stories — short videos available for just 24 hours.
+The time limit makes it easier to streamline your message.
+Plus, you can keep viewers’ attention longer by adding unique filters and hashtag stickers.
+Consider using live videos to tease new products, run contests and host live Q&A sessions with your employees.

 FYIDid you know

-Use an “explainer” video to engage viewers with information about how your product works.
-An engaging explainer video may prompt viewers to seek out your sales page, About page and other website areas to learn more about your company and products.
+"Explainer" videos engage viewers with information about how your product works.
+An engaging explainer video may prompt viewers to visit your sales page, About page, and other website areas to learn more about your company and products.

 3. Encourage user-generated content on Instagram.

-Millennials can be less trusting of faceless corporations and they also like to be part of the action.
+Millennials can be less trusting of faceless corporations, and they like to be part of the action.
 For these reasons, encourage user-generated content (UGC) from your Instagram audience.

 To encourage UGC, create a testimonial section on your website.
-You could also launch a contest where you encourage followers to submit an image or idea with a catchy hashtag you provide specifically for the contest.
+You could also launch a contest encouraging followers to submit an image or idea with a catchy hashtag.

 Famous UGC contests include the following:

-• Dunkin Donuts: During Halloween season, Dunkin Donuts encouraged users to decorate their cups to win a gift card.
+• Dunkin’ Donuts: During the Halloween season, Dunkin’ Donuts encouraged users to decorate their cups to win a gift card.

-• Four Seasons: The Four Seasons hotel chain ran a contest that asked followers worldwide to snap pictures of specific landmarks to win a prize.
+• Four Seasons: The Four Seasons hotel chain ran a contest asking followers worldwide to snap pictures of specific landmarks to win prizes.

-When you involve followers in your content marketing strategy, you lessen the amount of content you must create internally.
-Additionally, millennials tend to trust user-generated content more than other media forms.
+Involving followers in your content marketing strategy reduces the amount of content you need to create internally.
+Additionally, millennials tend to trust UGC more than other media forms.

 Did You Know?Did you know